-Sea buckthorn benefits are beyond belief.
-With rare omega-7, more vitamin C than an orange and an array of other nutrients, find out the rafts of properties this Mediterranean berry offers.April 30, 2019 2:58 pm
+With rare omega-7, more vitamin C than an orange and an array of nutrients, there are plenty of sea buckthorn benefits for your body.
+Find out all about the healthy properties this Mediterranean berry offers.April 27, 2022 5:10 pm August 20, 2018 3:53 pm

 What is sea buckthorn?

 Sea buckthorn berries are small, bright orange or yellow fruits which grow on a shrub.
 It’s a fairly forgiving plant and grows in many different places around the world, including in the UK.
 However, the vast majority grows in China, Russia, Mongolia, northern Europe and Canada.
 Ours is grown in Romania, by independent organic farmers.

 It has a tart, surprisingly tropical flavour, tasting almost like a combination of lemon, pineapple and gooseberry.
 Sea buckthorn is becoming better known in the culinary community, and dishes and cocktails containing sea buckthorn have made it onto many a high-class menu.
 As a flavour, it pairs particularly well with citrus fruits such as orange.

 Sea buckthorn is also known by a couple of alternative names, including seabuck, seaberry, sandberry and hippophae.(2)(3) This latter name comes from ancient times, too.
 As noted above, the ancient Greeks liked to feed sea buckthorn to their horses, and whilst it might not have converted them into Pegasus himself, it did encourage them to gain weight and develop a shiny coat.
 Hippophae comes from the latin words ‘hippo’, or horse, and ‘phaos’, to shine.(1)